How to Use TikTok Marketing for Your Business

-To make sure your Live audience remains engaged, it’s crucial to plan out the flow and content of your Live session in advance rather than improvising on the spot.
-After all, long stretches of dead air are just… awkward.
+To make sure your audience remains engaged, it’s critical to plan the flow and content of your Live session in advance rather than improvising.
+After all, long stretches of dead air are just … awkward.

 Here are some ideas to get started:

 Conduct a behind-the-scenes tour of your operations.
 (Bonus points if you introduce your team — it’ll help viewers build a closer connection with your brand.)